dcebotarenco/dcebotarenco.github.io/content/posts/reactor-connection-pool/index.md

 ---
-title: "🍃 Spring WebClient and Connection Pool"
+title: "🍃 Spring WebClient & Connection Pool"
 date: 2022-06-29T09:37:22+03:00
 draft: false
 ---

-# 🔖 TLTR
+# 🧑‍🎓 tltr
-Configure `evictInBackground`, `maxIdleTime` and `maxLifeTime` to clear connections from the connection pool or use `RestTemplate`
+[Configure](https://projectreactor.io/docs/netty/release/reference/index.html#connection-pool-timeout) `evictInBackground`, `maxIdleTime` and `maxLifeTime` to clear connections from the connection pool or [retry](https://projectreactor.io/docs/core/release/reference/#_retrying) the call or use [RestTemplate](https://docs.spring.io/spring-framework/docs/current/reference/html/web.html#webmvc-resttemplate)

 # 🐛 Issue
 At one of my clients, it was decided no more `RestTemplate`, all move to 🍃 [*Spring WebClient*](https://docs.spring.io/spring-boot/docs/2.0.x/reference/html/boot-features-webclient.html).
 I consider this project very interesting, but it comes with a different mindset which developers do not pay attention to: